aleppard/argus/README.md

   * Specify number of bits.
   * Specify UUID version.
 * Detect and decode encoded data without context, including:
-  * JWT (Json Web Tokens)
   * Unicode code point
   * Basic ciphers (e.g. Caeser, Vignere, etc)
   * Any number and return as much data about that number (e.g. is it prime, atomic element with given number if any, etc).
   * Bible verse
   * Post/zip codes
-* Ability to upload CSV files or spreadsheets and then query those.

 ## Building From Source